djfdyuruiry/lua-industrial-logger/README.md

     - `pattern`: log pattern to use
     - `minLevel`: minimum log level to log
     - `maxLevel`: maximum log level to log
-    - `filter`: lua method that accepts a level as an argument and returns a boolean, return true to log message for the given level
+    - `filter`: lua function that accepts a level as an argument and returns a boolean, return true to log message for the given level
     - `appenders`: list of appenders use
         - `console`: add a console appender
             ```lua